takipsizad/copy_folder_to_another_repo_action/README.md

-# copy_file_to_another_repo_action
+# copy_folder_to_another_repo_action
-This GitHub Action copies a file from the current repository to a location in another repository
+This GitHub Action copies a folder from the current repository to a location in another repository

 # Example Workflow
     name: Push File